 And while we've told you all about our amazing restaurants and brunches, cocktail bars, and America's greatest burger dive, there's still so much more to explore.
-So let's eschew the obvious, embrace the unknown, and really get into the things that make Memphis one of the best cities in the South.
+So let's eschew the obvious, embrace the unknown, and really get into the things that make Memphis one of the best cities (if not the best) in the South.

 Downtown/West Memphis, Arkansas

 There are many ways to enjoy the Mighty Mississippi, and it should be at the top of everyone’s list.
 Big River Crossing gives visitors the opportunity to cross the river from Memphis, TN to West Memphis, AR on foot or by bike and take in staggering views along the way.
 The four wheeling crowd should cross the new bridge just before sunset, meander along some country roads in West Memphis, AR (take the Mound City exit) and then return to catch the Memphis skyline at dusk.
 Picnics on the bluff in Harbor Town are always a great choice as well.
 Restaurants offering stellar views include River Terrace and the Gray Canary.

 Downtown, Crosstown, Midtown, Cordova

 Here in Memphis, we’re known for our amazing drinking water which springs from artesian wells, and local brewers credit it for making our homegrown beers extra tasty.
 There are currently six breweries in town (Ghost River, Crosstown, High Cotton, Memphis Made, Wiseacre and Meddlesome Brewing), and five of them are within a five mile radius of each other.
 Take advantage of the newly launched Explore Bike Share and spend the afternoon tasting local favorites like Midnight Madness, Traffic IPA, Mexican Lager, Junt, Tiny Bomb, and 901 Hoplar.
 For those who prefer someone else to do the navigating, there’s the Memphis Brew Bus.